 Parliament called on the Commission to propose a new evidence-based long-term action plan for eGovernment with a quantified cost-benefit analysis, indicators and targets for delivering results for individuals and ensuring that modern public administration is fit for the digital age.

-The new eGovernment strategy should aim to incorporate the ‘once-only’ principle (OOP), which will simplify contact with public authorities by enabling public entities to share data with each other so that information only needs to be entered once.
+The new eGovernment strategy should aim to incorporate the once-only principle (OOP), which will simplify contact with public authorities by enabling public entities to share data with each other so that information only needs to be entered once.